Deployment Blog

 After Docker is done building, type

-if you can’t push, resolve open files (git restore
+git statusif you can’t push, resolve open files (git restoreorgit commit), thengit pulland repeat steps as needed

 - View